akt0ni0/Bishkek-observatory/README.md

 **Founded:** March 2026
 **Equipment:** Celestron NexStar 1275LT (130mm aperture, 650mm focal length)
 **Location:** Bishkek, Kyrgyzstan (42.87°N, 74.59°E, elevation 800m)
+**TikTok:** @skyobserver08

+---

 ## About

-Sky Observer is an independent space science project documenting systematic astronomical observations from Bishkek, Kyrgyzstan.
+Sky Observer is an independent astrophotography project documenting systematic astronomical observations from Bishkek, Kyrgyzstan.
 Every session is logged with photographs, observing conditions, equipment notes, and technical reflections.

-The goal is simple: understand the universe from the ground up — one observation at a time, from Central Asia.
+The goal: understand the universe from the ground up — one observation at a time, from Central Asia.

 ---